Pepper Tree Wines

 La Chapelle Hermitage Syrah

 Exceptional wine - deep ruby color with a huge bouquet of violet, plum, black pepper, black cherry, licorice, vanilla, clove, prune and dried rose petal.
 Velvet tannins, the alcohol is well balanced with the fruit and full-bodied texture.
-Still in its infancy but already delicious, this wine has a stunning future — 10 months ago
+Still in its infancy but already delicious, this wine has a stunning future — a year ago

 Scott@Mister, Paul and 4 others liked this